inaos/iron-array-python/doc/source/reference/array-API-divergences.md

 ## Utility functions

-`any` and `all` only accept bool dtype arrays.
-The parameter `keepdims` is not supported yet since ironArray never includes the reduced axes in the result.
+* The parameter `keepdims` is not supported yet since ironArray never includes the reduced axes in the result.

 ## Function and methods signatures